 Summary

 Alphabet may be the most surprising addition to this list.
-Although it is not exclusively a self-driving car stock, its AI technology is undeniable and could play a vital role in the evolution of autonomous vehicles down the road.
-When it comes to self-driving car stocks, Alphabet is definitely on our radar.
+Although it is not exclusively a self-driving car stock, its AI technology is undeniable and could play a vital role in the evolution of autonomous vehicles.
+Regarding self-driving car stocks, Alphabet is definitely on our radar.

 Related Resources